Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 Adrian Carton de Villa is the subject of this report.

-Thank you to John from Toowoomba, previously from Brisbane.
+Suggested by multiple people, thank you to John from Toowoomba,

 Love how specific that is.

-Everyone else, I'll just say your names.
-So thanks to Jack Ingold, Michael,
+Everyone else has just say your name, so thanks to Jack Ingold,

 G-L-E-W.